k1ycee/k1ycee/README.md

 ### Hi there 👋

-I'm a Mobile Engineer with expertise in the flutter framework, I am currently freelancing as a mobile engineer, while I have periods of doing nothing I try to dable, I even dabled my way to a Certified Cybersecurity Technician(CCT) from EC-Council, Well now you're here take your time to look around you may find something interesting.
+I'm a Mobile Engineer with expertise in the Flutter framework, I am currently freelancing as a mobile engineer, while I have periods of doing nothing I try to dable, I even dabled my way to a Certified Cybersecurity Technician(CCT) from EC-Council, Well now you're here take your time to look around you may find something interesting.

 :notebook: ***Blog***
 - [Medium](https://medium.com/@chiagozieani145)